 Raspberry Pi 3 new design?

-Physically, you would dismiss the Raspberry Pi 3 as not having any major changes from its predecessors.
+Physically, you would dismiss the Raspberry Pi 3 as not having any significant changes from its predecessors.

-However, the small changes have a large impact of on the performance of the new circuit board computer.
+However, the small changes have an enormous impact on the performance of the new circuit board computer.

 Its 3D graphics processor improved from 250MHz to the previous 300MHz.
 The VideoCore cloaks at 400MHz that enhances 3D and video performance.